Group or Cluster Regression Discontinuity Designs

 GRDDs can be employed in a wide variety of settings and populations to address a wide variety of research questions.
 They are an appropriate design if group randomization is not possible and the investigator wants to evaluate an intervention that:

-• The only source of the discontinuity is the score variable
+• the only source of the discontinuity is the score variable.

 Bias-Variance Trade-Off